-Adelphi's College of Education and Health Sciences has been recognized for high program quality with accreditation by the CAEP.
+Adelphi's College of Education and Health Sciences has been recognized for high program quality with accreditation by CAEP.

 The Council for the Accreditation of Educator Preparation (CAEP) has granted Adelphi University’s College of Education and Health Sciences (CEHS) with accreditation for teacher and teacher leader programs at the initial and advanced levels.
 This accreditation status is effective from spring 2020 to spring 2027.